The World Cup hosts' complex relationship with football

 This state of constantly simmering tensions has boiled over into moments of shocking anger, most notably during last December's Melbourne derby, when a group of Melbourne Victory fans, irate at the APL's decision to sell the hosting rights to the next three A-League grand finals to Sydney, violently stormed the pitch, forcing the abandonment of the game.

-Melbourne City goalkeeper Thomas Glover was hospitalised after being struck in the head with a bucket thrown by one of the invaders.
+Melbourne City goalkeeper Thomas Glover was taken to hospital after being struck in the head with a bucket thrown by one of the invaders.

 Sydney Morning Herald writer Vince Rugari called it the league's "darkest day" and ex-Socceroo Danny Vukovic wrote on Twitter that the Australian game was "in tatters".